redhat-na-ssa/openshift-dev-workflows-gitops-cluster-bootstrap/README.md

-# Openshift Gitops Cluster Bootstrap
+# Openshift Dev Workflows Gitops Cluster Bootstrap

 This project repo contains a set of ArgoCD manifests used to bootstrap a Openshift Cluster v4.x using GitOps approach.
 The produced environment is intended for Developer workflows demo.